Landcruiser87/compare_abstracts/README.md

 in your activated environment.
 You can check by looking for something like en_core_web_md-3.8.0.... in your .venv/Lib/site-packages folder.

-#### Runtime Notes
-- Search with word2vec takes longer to run.
-Patience Iago
-- Fuzzy search on abstract will take even longer

 ```terminal
 python -m spacy download en_core_web_md